Shimmer93/COMP5331-Project/README.md

 Usage
 ---

 To run this project, please make sure that you have the following packages being downloaded.
-Our experiments are conducted on a PC with an Intel Xeon E5 2.1GHz CPU, 256 RAM and a Tesla V100 32GB GPU.
+Our experiments are conducted on a PC with an Intel(R) Core(TM) i9-9900X CPU @ 3.50GHz, 62 RAM and 2 NVIDIA GeForce RTX 2080 Ti.

 Running example: